benabdalla-oussama/Kcd/README.md

 - **BenchmarkDotNet**: Ideal for micro-benchmarking .NET code to profile and optimize specific methods or code snippets.
 - **k6**: Developer-centric tool for load testing with scripting capabilities.

+## Assumptions

+- **User Application Process**: Users submit an application without initial login credentials.
+Applications are stored in SQLite and moved to SQL Server upon approval.
+- **Authentication & Authorization**: ASP.NET Identity manages authentication.
+No integration with external identity providers is included in this version but could be added later.
+- **Admin Role**: The Admin role is responsible for reviewing, approving, or rejecting applications.
+No other roles or intermediate validation processes are implemented.
+- **Avatar Upload**: Avatar upload is optional.
+Images are stored in the file system, database or Azure Blob Storage based on the configured strategy, with future potential for additional strategies (ftp ...).
+- **Optional Fields**: "Company", "Referal" and "Avatar" are optional and do not affect the application process if left empty.
+- **Performance Testing**: Performance testing with k6 focuses on the load and stress handling of the endpoints (added one exemple).

 ## Notes

 - **SQLite Database Cleanup Integration Test**: The SQLite database is recreated on each test run to ensure a fresh state.

 - **Perspectives**:
   - **Improvements**: Consider adding features like password reset, email invitations, and enhanced user management based on requirements.
   - **CI/CD Pipelines**: Implementing continuous integration and continuous deployment (CI/CD) pipelines can streamline development and deployment processes.